adityasaky/tuf-taps/tap19.md

 # Abstract

-This TAP proposes extending TUF to content addressed applications and ecosystems.
-These systems typically have non-file representations of objects with specific hashing routines.
-This document describes how TUF implementations can adopt these hashing routines and the properties these content addressed systems must have to ensure their hash values are robust.
-Some popular content addressed ecosystems or applications are Git, IPFS, and OSTree, while these semantics are also visible elsewhere such as in containers.
+This TAP explores how TUF can be adapted to content addressed ecosystems that have in-built integrity checks for their artifacts.
+While the TUF specification supports verifying artifact integrity, it also describes many other semantics such as key distribution and the ability to delegate trust to different entities.
+Essentially, content addressed systems such as Git, IPFS, and OSTree have artifact integrity capabilities which can be complemented by all of TUF's other features.

 # Motivation